xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Primitive Obsession and Data Clump

-- [x] Currently, the size of the arena is represented as two integers, which are used several times in different parts of the code.
-This code smell can be fixed by creating a class which will be responsible for managing these variables.
+- [x] The size of the arena was represented as two integers, which are used several times in different parts of the code.
+This code smell was fixed by using a class Dimension which is responsible for managing these variables.

 #### Long Parameter List

-- [x]  The method checkBoxCollision() has eight arguments, receiving two points and two dimensions.
-This issue can be solved by changing the given parameters to classes that'll group the variables.
+- [x]  The method *checkBoxCollision*([CollisionController](../src/main/java/org/jetpack/controller/game/CollisionController.java)) has eight arguments, receiving two points and two dimensions.
+This issue can be solved by changing the given parameters to classes that'll group the variables. ([Position](../src/main/java/org/jetpack/model/Position.java))

 ### Object-Orientation Abusers